GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 So the most important thing property trees do is translate that complexity into a single data structure that precisely represents their structure and meaning, while at the same time removing the rest of the complexity of the DOM and CSS.
-This lets us implement algorithms for compositing and scrolling with much more confidence:
+This lets us implement algorithms for compositing and scrolling with much more confidence.
+In particular:

 - Potentially error-prone geometry and other calculations can be centralized into one place.